-A good example of the current dilemma faced by central banks can be analyzed in terms of the latest minutes and decisions of the Federal Reserve, whose reaction function is being questioned.
-The solid performance of the US economy and the fact that it has reached a positive output gap, restricts the Fed's ability to act, given that the starting point is an overly expansionary monetary policy.
-According to data from the Bureau of Labor Statistics (BLS), the labor market is at very strong levels (unemployment rate of 3.8% and strong levels of job creation and unfilled vacancies).
-With the U.S. economy at full employment levels and suffering the most significant inflationary rebound in four decades 3.6%, Fed policymakers are compelled to reinforce their price stability credentials and quickly withdraw monetary stimulus measures.
+A good example of the current dilemma faced by central banks can be analyzed in terms of the latest minutes and decisions of the Federal Reserve, whose reaction is being questioned.
+The solid performance of the u.s. economy and the fact that it has reached a positive output gap, restricts the Fed's ability to act, given that the starting point is an overly expansionary monetary policy.
+According to data from the Bureau of Labor Statistics (BLS), the labor markets are strong (unemployment rate of 3.8% and strong levels of job creation and unfilled vacancies).
+With the U.S. economy an unemployment low and suffering the most significant inflationary rebound in four decades 3.6%, Fed policymakers are compelled to reinforce their price stability credentials and quickly withdraw monetary stimulus measures.